jranke/mkin/README.md

-* Highly flexible model specification using [`mkinmod`](https://pkgdown.jrwb.de/mkin/reference/mkinmod.html), including equilibrium reactions and using the single first-order reversible binding (SFORB) model, which will automatically create two latent state variables for the observed variable.
+* Highly flexible model specification using [`mkinmod`](https://pkgdown.jrwb.de/mkin/reference/mkinmod.html), including equilibrium reactions and using the single first-order reversible binding (SFORB) model, which will automatically create two state variables for the observed variable.
-* Model solution (forward modelling) in the function [`mkinpredict`](https://pkgdown.jrwb.de/mkin/reference/mkinpredict.html) is performed either using the analytical solution for the case of parent only degradation, an eigenvalue based solution if only simple first-order (SFO) or SFORB kinetics are used in the model, or using a numeric solver from the `deSolve` package (default is `lsoda`).
+* Model solution (forward modelling) in the function [`mkinpredict`](https://pkgdown.jrwb.de/mkin/reference/mkinpredict.html) is performed either using the analytical solution for the case of parent only degradation or some simple models involving a single transformation product, , an eigenvalue based solution if only simple first-order (SFO) or SFORB kinetics are used in the model, or using a numeric solver from the `deSolve` package (default is `lsoda`).
-* The usual one-sided t-test for significant difference from zero is nevertheless shown based on estimators for the untransformed parameters.
+* The usual one-sided t-test for significant difference from zero is shown based on estimators for the untransformed parameters.
 * Summary and plotting functions.
 The `summary` of an `mkinfit` object is in fact a full report that should give enough information to be able to